calvuzs3/QDue/app/src/main/java/net/calvuz/qdue/ui/features/schedulepattern/INTEGRATION_GUIDE.md

 // 3.
 Team Integration
 // Custom patterns can be assigned to specific teams
-// Set teamId when creating UserScheduleAssignment
+// Set teamID when creating UserScheduleAssignment

 // 4.
 Localization
 // All strings are in Italian - add other languages to strings_schedule_pattern.xml